World of Warcraft: Legion: DevelopmentLegion entered alpha testing in late November 2015. The beta test for the game began on May 12, 2016. The game was released for OS X and Windows on August 30, 2016. Legion has the most voice acting of any Warcraft expansion to date.

 Players who purchase the game will receive one level 100 boost to apply to a character and players who pre-ordered the game receive early access starting on August 9 to the demon hunter class before the official release.
 On July 19, 2016, patch 7.0.3 introduced all the game system changes, which included the class, transmogrify and item stat changes.

 On August 9, 2016 (August 10 in the EU) in the weeks before Legion's release, the Burning Legion began its invasion of Azeroth, allowing all player adventurers to defend their world and includes the Broken Shore event—the epicenter of the demonic invasion.

+Reception

-ReceptionLegion was acclaimed, scoring an 88 on Metacritic.
+Legion was acclaimed, scoring an 88 on Metacritic.
 During the first week of the game's launch, the number of concurrent players reached its highest point since the 2010 launch of the Cataclysm expansion.
 IGN praised the expansion stating that, "Legion shows World of Warcraft finding its footing again and asserting its relevance after more than a decade."
 GameSpot praised the new zones, world quests, dungeon design, and closed by stating, "Blizzard has proven it can still craft an MMO experience as well as--if not better--than anyone else."
 Polygon praised the quality of life enhancements the expansion brought to the game, as well as stating that the classic questing and raiding system "is as good as it's ever been."